udacity/pdsnd_github/README.md

 Include the files used

 ### Credits
 It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Add links to any repo that inspired you or blogpost

+## project1

+sql Queries

+## project2

+python